CryptoSingh1337/rust/README.md

     println!("{:?}", tuple);
 }
 ```
+> Note: it is recommended to use tuple for only 1-3 values not more than that it becomes quite confusing
+> if we have more than 3 variable to access.

 ##### Array
 It stores the value of same type.
 Arrays in Rust have a fixed length.